NShan9297/PyBer_Analysis/README.md

 ## **Summary** ##

 **Urban Cities**
 The Urban cities account for about 68% of the total rides by city type but the number of drivers makes up ~80% of the total drivers.
 There are about 1.5 x the number of drivers than riders.
-This suggests that the Urban cities, overall, may have a few too many drivers available.
+We would expect to see percentages that more closely resemble each other like we see with rural rides.
+This suggests that the Urban cities, overall, may have too many drivers.
 If there are drivers idling and missing rides due to a low demand with respect to available drivers, the CEO may want to attemp to divert some of these drivers to the suburban cities.
-This move should be ok as the price point

 **Suburban Cities**
+We know that there are not enough drivers in suburban cities as they are the only one out of the

 **Rural Cities**